 COMPASSIONATE COMMUNITIES - ARTS4WELLBEING

-Arts4Wellbeing, a personal and community development organisation who strive to improve emotional health and wellbeing through social and community cohesion, aim to set up 8 Compassionate Communities Hubs around Ceredigion.
+Arts4Wellbeing, a personal and community development organisation who strive to improve emotional health and wellbeing through social and community cohesion, set up 8 Compassionate Communities Hubs around Ceredigion.

-The toolkit compromises of a series of everyday practical mental and physical exercises that strengthen resilience, increase physical and mental wellbeing, the development of a positive mental attitude, promotion of reciprocity and the building of social cohesion and friendship networks.
+The toolkit facilitated by the Hubs around Ceredigion compromises of a series of everyday practical mental and physical exercises that strengthen resilience, increase physical and mental wellbeing, the development of a positive mental attitude, promotion of reciprocity and the building of social cohesion and friendship networks.

 This project has received funding through the Welsh Government Rural Communities – Rural Development Programme 2014-2020, which is funded by the European Agricultural Fund for Rural Development and the Welsh Government.